scikit-video/scikit-video/doc/index.rst

    .. raw:: html

 	Scikit-video is designed for easy video processing using Python.
-It is modeled after other successful scikits such as scikit-learn and scikit-image.
-Although other libraries exist to read/write videos such as PyAV, imageIO, and opencv, none address video-specific problems.
+It is modeled in the spirit of other successful scikits such as scikit-learn and scikit-image.

+	The developers of scikit-video know other libraries exist to read/write videos such as PyAV, imageIO, and opencv.
+However, none allow low level access to reading and writing videos, nor do these provide the video processing tools that researchers often use.
 This project aims to make video algorithms easy to access for students, engineers, and instructors.
 Choose a category below to start learning how to use scikit-video!

         <br/>
         <br/>